joeavanzato/Trawler/README.md

 * Analysis and Remediation Guidance Documentation (https://github.com/joeavanzato/Trawler/wiki/Analysis-and-Remediation-Guidance)
 * Dynamic Risk Assignment for each detection
 * Built-in Allow Lists for common Windows configurations spanning Windows 10/Server 2012|2016|2019|2022 to reduce noise
-* Capture persistence metadata from 'golden' enterprise image for use as a dynamic allow-list at runtime
+* Capture persistence metadata from 'golden' enterprise image (snapshot) for use as a dynamic allow-list at runtime
 * Analyze mounted disk images via drive re-targeting

 ## How do I use it?